 It's finally real, after nearly a year my desert dwellers design is now on the utility box near the Hollywood Palladium!
 Turns out there's quite a bit that needed to happen behind the scenes to get the city's approval and push it through the different departments.
 But that's ok.
 With all the rain we've had this year it's not sure I would have gotten around to it earlier anyway!

 With four sides totaling around 60 square feet this project was a bit of a leap for me cause I've never painted anything that big before.
-So my goal when making the design was for it to not only be cool and fit the neighborhood but also be simple to execute.
+So my goal when making the design was for it to not only be cool and fit the neighborhood but also be simple enough to execute.

 It definitely helped to see artist friends posting pictures of similar projects on Instagram and also talking to my neighbor, who painted a box before, to have an idea of what to expect.
 That's how I learned to get paint samples from Home Depot to have a number of colors for a reasonable price.